 At the core of the book, Hitchens describes the Clinton’s strategy of triangulation.
 Put simply, triangulation is the practice of promising to The Left, while delivering to The Right.
 Bill Clinton promised change in his campaign, yet actively fought against his own constituents the years following his election and reelection (ex: Don’t Ask Don’t Tell, Healthcare reform, Welfare degradation).
 The most depressing, yet successful part of this strategy was that even after duping his supporters, they actively defended him and rationalized his broken promises.

-With the 2016 election less then a month away, I can’t help but consider Hillary Clinton’s own version of triangulation, particularly the compromises she’s made with Bernie Sanders during the primaries.
+With the 2016 election less then a month away, I can’t help but consider Hillary Clinton’s own triangulation, particularly the compromises she’s made with Bernie Sanders during the primaries.
 Some of these compromises include: Adopting an Anti-TPP stance, supporting an updated Glass Steagall, and ending the era of mass incarcerations.
 If elected, will she even attempt to push these proposals as promised?
-Or will she be the mirror image of her husband- continuing the cycle of repeated and consistent dishonesty that has plagued American politics and raised cynicism in our democracy?
-I can only remain skeptical.
+Or will she be the mirror image of her husband, continuing the cycle of dishonesty that has plagued American politics and embedded cynicism in our democracy?

-This wouldn’t necessarily be a problem if Clinton wasn’t notoriously known for being involved in scandal after scandal throughout her career.
-And thanks to the recent Wikileaks revelations, many of the otherwise conspiratorial allegations made against her have either been confirmed or, at the very least, raised skepticism about high levels of corruption Clinton is involved with.
-The worst Wikileak documents regarding Clinton can be found here.
-At this point, they should consider changing The Democratic Party name to Clinton Incorporated®
+This wouldn’t necessarily be a problem if Clinton wasn’t involved in scandal after scandal throughout her career.
+And because of the recent Wikileaks revelations, many of the otherwise conspiratorial allegations made against her have either been confirmed or, at the very least, raised skepticism about high levels of corruption Clinton is involved with.
+It’s not a joke to suggest that The Democratic Party should consider changing their name to Clinton Incorporated®

 Fortunately (or perhaps unfortunately) Mrs. Clinton is running against Donald Trump- one of the most transparent narcissists that has walked the earth.
 Unlike Mrs. Clinton who cleverly hides her dishonesty behind obfuscations, Trump openly boasts about “facts” that can be contradicted with a 10 second google search.
-The man takes so much pride in ignorance that I can confidently say that I, someone who is insanely under-qualified to be president, knows more about world affairs then he does.
-Every time he opens his mouth I have to brace myself from cringing.
+The man takes pride in ignorance with a blatant disregard for physical reality.

 Perhaps even worse than his narcissism and slippery relationship to the truth, is his inability to concede or apologize any point.
 He downplays his comments about sexually assaulting women, scoffs at criticisms of his business practices and deflects everything directed at him as a mass conspiracy.
 Donald Trump resembles a child who never learned any mannerisms.
 He screams and pouts every time something doesn’t go his way.
 It’s appalling to see this behavior in any adult, let alone a candidate for the highest office in the world.